whisperity/envprobe/docs/main/envvars.rst

     .. note::
         The ``add`` command only works with environment variables that are :py:class:`Array<envprobe.vartypes.array.Array>`.
-        In case Envprobe did not correctly resolve the type of the variable, see ... on how to set the type.
+        In case Envprobe did not correctly resolve the type of the variable, see TODO: ... on how to set the type.

         .. hint::